 Africa Check depends on the support and assistance of our key partners, our funders and our allies in the media and civil society.
 These include:

 - Ejicom is a leading school of Higher Education in Journalism, Communication and Digital Media.
-Based in Dakar, Senegal and founded in 2011, Ejicom trains journalism students in high-level media skills with a focus on innovation in digital and new media in all its training programmes.
+Based in Dakar, Senegal and founded in 2011, Ejicom trains journalism students in high-level media skills focusing on innovation in digital and new media in its training programmes.
 It is a pioneer in the field in francophone sub-Saharan Africa.

 - Millennium Trust is a private philanthropic trust, established in 2010 with the objective to support individuals, organisations and projects with innovative approaches to promoting constitutional rights, sustained economic growth, high quality education, informed public debate, independent democratic institutions and efficient service delivery in South Africa.
 The trust currently supports more than forty projects in a variety of thematic areas.